browserengineering/book/book/scheduling.md

 ```

 Remove the call to `run` from the top-level `while True` loop, since
-that loop is now going to be running in the browser thread. `run` will
+that loop is now going to be running in the browser thread.
+And `run` will
 have its own loop:

 ``` {.python}